-Call recording is a complicated and sometimes controversial practice.
+Call recording is complicated and sometimes controversial practice.
 It is the prerogative of business owners to comply with all relevant regulations and industry standards.
 Accomplishing this task requires background research about which laws apply to particular businesses.

 Call recording law encompasses a variety of call recording functions.
-These include, but are not limited to, issues of participant consent, regulations about the storage of recordings and the legality of pausing and resuming live recordings.
+These include, but are not limited to, issues of participant consent, regulations about the storage of recordings, and the legality of pausing and resuming live recordings.

 In order to investigate which call recording laws apply to a certain call center, numerous agencies and resources must be checked.
 Articles and blog posts like this one can be tremendously useful, but should not be taken as a doctrine.
 Rather, companies must consider a number of sources before putting call recording practices into place.

 - Call Recording in Salesmate

 - Call Recording Laws for the United States